lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Jupyter_Notebook_VM.md

 ### Other Things to Know
  - Notebook instances have libaries (such as R, Python...)  pre-installed
  - Notebook instances are part of the GCP AI Hub - [link](https://cloud.google.com/ai-hub/docs/introduction)
- - Notebook instances are an alternative to you using GCE VMs where YOU install libraries and drivers manually
+ - Notebook instances are an alternative to you using Compute Engine VMs where YOU manually install libraries and drivers
  - Google Colabs are public Jupyter servers where you can try our small experiments FREE using Jupyter notebooks - [link](https://colab.research.google.com/notebooks/welcome.ipynb)

 ### How to learn more